 Dr. Jordan Buchko, Division of Orthopedic Surgery, Regina

-Dr. Shashi Brijlall, Division of Orthopedic Surgery, Prince Albert
+Dr. Allison Hunter, Division of General Surgery, Prince Albert

 - Clinical Skills II